Ydv-aakash/Neotope/README.md

 # Neotope
-Neotope is a conformantional B-cell epitope predictor.
+Neotope is a conformational B-cell epitope predictor.